-Next, head over to your Git host of choice and create a new repository (
+Next, head over to your Git host of choice and create a new repository (ex:

-- Log into the Appflow Dashboard using your credentials and select the Apps tab from the side menu.
+Log into the Appflow Dashboard using your credentials and you can see options to:

 That's it!
 You're ready to start enabling some cool Appflow features.